claus-e-andersen/clanElectrons/README.md

  100    81 2.265 2.512917 1.928154      1.928  7.6239905       7.6240
 1000    81 2.265 3.042536 2.105602      2.106 12.2158180      12.2200
 ```
 where the symbols have the same meaning as in Example 1.
+For further details, see demo.Sternheimer.graphite().

 ## Installation in R or Rstudio